 If you wish to play rugby in any Union other than the one you are currently registered with you must obtain permission to make the change.
 This permission is known as “International Clearance” and such clearance is granted by your current Union and then approved by your new Union.
 The process is further explained below.

-The IRB has issued a Regulation setting out the basic clearance process which must be followed by all Unions.
+World Rugby has issued a Regulation setting out the basic clearance process which must be followed by all Unions.

-Scottish Rugby has adopted the IRB Regulation into its own domestic regulations and it will be applied in respect of all players transferring into and out of our jurisdiction.
+Scottish Rugby has adopted the WR Regulation into its own domestic regulations and it will be applied in respect of all players transferring into and out of our jurisdiction.
 All those within the Scottish Rugby Union’s jurisdiction are required to comply with this Regulation.

 Guidance as to how to go about obtaining International Clearance for a player can be found below: